 The place of supply in respect of each chargeable event that occurs on or after 1 January 2015 shall be the place where the customer is established, has his permanent address or usually resides, regardless of when the supply or continuous supply commenced.

 Electronic supplies made via aggregators, mobile phones and market places

 It will be necessary for some transactions to be able to correctly identify who is making the supply, in order to confirm who is liable to account for the VAT.
 Scenarios where this will be the case will include supplies made through telecommunications networks or online market places.

-The Implementing Regulation indicates that in such circumstances a service provider which manages a portal or interface or supplies telecommunication services will be treated as acting in its own name unless it is explicitly indicated and can be clearly demonstrated, both in terms of the contract and in the information provided to the customer, that it is some other person that is supplying the service.
-In effect, the default position is that market place operators (and similar businesses) will need to account for VAT under the new rules.
+The draft legislation indicates that in such circumstances an electronic services provider which manages a market place or supplies telecommunciations services will be treated as acting in its own name unless it is explicitly indicated and can be clearly demonstrated, both in terms of the contract and in the information provided to the customer, that it is some other person that is supplying the service.
+In effect, the default position is that market place operators (and similar businesses) will need to account for VAT under the new rules

 It should be noted, however, that a taxable person that is not an electronic services provider (i.e. where they only provide the processing of payments in respect of electronic services or telephone services provided over the Internet, including voice over Internet Protocol (VoIP)) who does not take part in the supply of electronic services or telephone services cannot fall within these provisions.